 Here is the list of my favorite affordable French jewelry brands!
 If you love French-girl style, I’m sure you may wonder where French girls shop for jewelry.
-French women usually do not wear recognizable designers for jewelry but instead, they prefer cool independent jewelry brands.
+French women usually do not wear recognizable designers for jewelry instead, they prefer cool independent jewelry brands.

 French women seek a very specific style of jewelry; delicate gold necklaces, layered earrings, vintage cocktail rings, or luxurious investment bracelets.
 Also, Parisian women do have a thing for gold minimalistic jewelry.
 Luckily, if you do not have a Place Vendôme budget, Paris harbors plenty of French affordable jewelry brands.
 And even if you’re not able to visit Paris this year, it’s still possible to enjoy some French jewelry at home.
 Indeed, most of the French jewelry brands on my list are shipping internationally.
 Plus, those très chic jewelry options won’t break the bank.
-Keep scrolling below to shop the ten best affordable French jewelry brands French girls cannot leave home without.
+Keep scrolling below to shop the best affordable French jewelry brands French girls cannot leave home without.

 15 Affordable French Jewelry Brands To Shop

 Elise Tsikis is one of my favorite French jewelry designers.
 She takes inspiration from art, music, travel, and photography, she has a unique aesthetic that stands out from traditional jewelry design.
 She creates effortless jewels, celebrating the traditions of French jewelry and Greek culture.
 Elise Tsikis uses raw stones, gold-plated metals, and natural fabrics to create talking-point pieces.

 Elise studied at La Chambre Syndicale de la Couture Parisienne and then at the Art Décoratif de Paris.
 Then, she worked for Christian Dior’s studios, Jacadi Paris, and finally Massimo Dutti, in Barcelona.

 2. Médecine Douce